 Pay reform in the police and probation service was the first topic of this year’s police and justice service group conference.

-Caryl Nobbs, president of the service group executive, said “a review of the pay and grading structure is long overdue,” and that “we need to take a strategic approach to pay reform in each sector in the service group, if we don’t we will get picked off one by one,”
+Caryl Nobbs, chair of the service group executive, said “a review of the pay and grading structure is long overdue,” and that “we need to take a strategic approach to pay reform in each sector in the service group, if we don’t we will get picked off one by one,”

 Conference noted the work that has started on part two of the police staff council pay and reward review, which is taking place in England and Wales.

 Andy Stenning, speaking on behalf of the police staff sector committee, said: “At some point the funding for policing is going to have to increase, and we need to be ready with a strategy to ensure that police staff receive some of that spending.”